Bio

 Performing

-My love of improv began when I created a semi-improvised public access sketch show in Manhattan in the 90s.
+My love of improv began when I created a semi-improvised public access sketch show in Manhattan in the 1990s (again, I am for sure nowhere near 30 y.o.).
 My sense of humor has only marginally developed since then.
 I am know for putting on quasi high-brow shows like Improvised Oscar Wilde but also intensely silly ones, like the Improv’d Cinema series I co-created at Sea Tea where we mute bad movies, improvise every voice, and map entirely new stories onto them.
 Serial Monogamist, my quest to find the perfect improv partner, was the first recurring show at the Sea Tea Comedy Theater, and brought dozens of improvisers in to do 2-person sets in as many different formats and styles, also subjecting audiences to my stand-up and not infrequent bits involving PowerPoint decks.

 Get in touch